 servant teams sharing with the church abroad in the power of the Holy Spirit

-In 2020 we had exciting two-week cross cultural mission trips planned to Vanuatu, The Solomon Islands, Southern Sudan, and Tanzania.
+At last we can travel post-Covid and we have three exciting two-week cross cultural mission trips planned to Vanuatu, Rwanda and Tanzania.

 Nga mihi nui